About the Selection Committee:

 The Selection Committee is composed of highly experienced, strategic thought leaders.

-It includes eight to nine members, about half of whom will have MSF experience and half external.
+It includes ten to twelve members, about half of whom will have MSF experience and half external.

-The Selection Committee has the responsibility of evaluating proposals submitted to the Transformational Investment Capacity.
+The Selection Committee has the responsibility of evaluating proposals submitted to the Transformational Investment Capacity and accompanying accepted projects.
+The accompaniment role provides high-value advisory for project teams.

 The Committee will meet every six to eight weeks to evaluate proposals and review approved projects.